Brooke E. Flammang: Awards

-Flammang is the principal investigator for a National Science Foundation (NSF) Rules of Life RAISE grant to address the evolution of terrestrial locomotion.
-She has been recognized by the Journal of Experimental Biology as an Early Career Researcher of note, and was awarded the Dorothy M. Skinner Award in 2013 by the Society for Integrative and Comparative Biology.
+Flammang has been recognized by the Journal of Experimental Biology as an Early Career Researcher of note, and was awarded the Dorothy M. Skinner Award in 2013 by the Society for Integrative and Comparative Biology.
 In 2017, she was awarded the Carl Gans Award by the Society for Integrative and Comparative Biology.
-She was the 2019 recipient of the Bioinspiration and Biomimetics Steven Vogel Young Investigator Award. as well as the 2019 recipient of the NJIT CSLA Rising Star Research Award.
+In 2018, she was recognized as Early Career Researcher by the Journal of Experimental Biology.
+She was the 2019 recipient of the Bioinspiration and Biomimetics Steven Vogel Young Investigator Award.